Lessnullvoid/Pulsum-Plantae/README.md

 # Pulsum-Plantae
-Pulsum Plantae is a project focused on the reading of bioelectric activity of different types of plants.
-Use these perceptual skills as biosensors, amplifying the signals to be sent to a microncontrolador and to work with them in a process of experimental sonification.
+Pulsum Plantae is a project focused on bioelectrical activity readings from different types of plants.
+Using their perceptual skills as biosensors, amplifying the signals to be sent to a microncontrolador and to work with them in a process of experimental sonification.
 This repository contains all the parts necesery to make pulsum plantae system run.
+Check our website for other examples http://lessnullvoid.cc/pulsum send us and email at info@interspecifics.cc

 Leslie Garcia, Thiago Hersan, Paloma López and many other collaborators.